Skip to main content

 Written by Lulu Gao

 Most Flint activities have specific learning objectives in mind.
-If teachers or students want to ask more general questions and would like a more general AI assistant, the general AI is a good way to get that support.
+If teachers or students want to ask more general questions they can access Sparky outside of an activity.
 The perks of having students use this instead of ChatGPT or similar tools include:

-• Access to the best models for free (we use Claude 4 Sonnet)
+• Access to the best models for free (we use the latest Claude model)

 • Data privacy (free tools like ChatGPT feed all conversations back into their training for new models, whereas in Flint, no conversations are sent back to model providers like OpenAI)

-• Administrator oversight (admins at your school can see all the conversations students are having with the general tuto,r and inappropriate/dangerous messages are flagged by Flint for admins to review)
+• Administrator oversight (admins at your school can see all the conversations students are having and inappropriate/dangerous messages are flagged by Flint for admins to review)

-You can start a chat in three different areas in Flint:
+You can start and access a chat in three different areas in Flint:

 The input bar that can be found at the bottom on your homepage gives you quick access to starting a chat with Sparky, your AI assistant in Flint.
 Here, you can type in or speak any question or request, as well as attach content for Sparky to reference.